Why Accessibility is not a DIY ProjectPublished on

-Last year Winn Dixie lost $100,000 as part of their ADA settlement, Flagler County paid more than $15,000 to settle an ADA lawsuit, and LSAT was hit with $480,000 in fees for ADA violations.
+Well, let’s look at the previous years.
+In 2017, Winn Dixie lost $100,000 as part of their ADA settlement, then in 2018, LSAT was hit with $480,000 in fees for ADA violations, and in 2019 Flagler County paid more than $15,000 to settle an ADA lawsuit.
 Even small businesses have a lot to lose.
 For example, the small business owners of Mystic Hobby Games were forced to shut down after being sued.
 “We just didn’t lose a business,” said Nelson.
 “We lost our home, and we lost our means of making money.”
 As you can see, there is no set lawsuit amount, and the cost of violation varies greatly– not to mention the toll it takes on your public reputation.
 It takes years to build your clientele, and just like that, it could be all lost.

 As bad as lawsuits

-Small businesses have recently vocalized that they feel they’re being unfairly targeted through predatory lawsuits.
+Small businesses have vocalized that they feel they’re being unfairly targeted through predatory lawsuits.
 But, predatory lawyers are being tried and held accountable for their manipulation and deceit.
-Actions have been taken to disbar lawyers who are predatorily seeking ADA cases without visiting the site, talking to the owners, requesting accessible menus, document, service, etc. And, though these predatory lawsuits aren’t the best way to inspire change and ADA compliance, these targeted small businesses were in the wrong.
+Actions have been taken to disbar lawyers who are predatorily seeking ADA cases without visiting the site, talking to the owners, requesting accessible menus, documents, services, etc. And, though these predatory lawsuits aren’t the best way to inspire change and ADA compliance, these targeted small businesses were in the wrong.
 We recommend implementing a plan to be ADA compliant.
-Concern yourself with remediating your public facing files, making your website accessible through the Web Content Accessibility Guidelines (WCAG), having a document accessibility partner you trust, and sending your requests to them as they come.
+Concern yourself with remediating your public-facing files, making your website accessible through the Web Content Accessibility Guidelines (WCAG), having a document accessibility partner you trust, and sending your requests to them as they come.
 That’s a much better strategy than taking on a DIY.